tazlambert/weblogic-modernization/tutorials/create.domain.docker.image.md

-yum install -y oraclelinux-developer-release-el7 yum-config-manager --enable ol7_developer yum install -y docker-engine sudo systemctl enable docker sudo chkconfig docker on
+yum install -y oraclelinux-developer-release-el7 yum-config-manager --enable ol7_developer yum install -y docker-engine systemctl enable docker chkconfig docker on
 ```
-Above command will enable docker engine capability in bastion and auto start docker engine after reboot.
+Above commands will enable docker engine capability in bastion and auto start docker engine after reboot.
 Beside this, you need to check also the firewall and SELinux in the bastion OS, make sure it open the required ports.